Kaya (Mijikenda): Culture

 Fingo (protective talismans) are buried in the kaya and are cared for by kaya elders who protect the traditions of the Mijikenda.
 Mijikenda believe that they brought the fingo charms from their ancestral home of Shungwaya, a myth of origin.
 In the present day, many fingo are lost or stolen, considered to be objet d'art.

+A kaya has a specific layout that is pretty generalizable according to scholars who study them.
+They are usually surrounded by a dense forest and have two pathways on either side leading to several wooden gates fortified with stone.
+The number of gates on these pathways varies from kaya to kaya.
+The fingo is displayed at the first gate on each pathway, on the right hand side.
+The more important and often older makaya had bigger ritual symbols called mafingo, which could be up to 2 meters in height.
+At the end of the pathways, there is a broad expanse with a moroni, a large house that resembles a dome, in the middle situated between a fig tree and a baobab tree, mugandi and muyu respectively.

 There are many myths and beliefs narrated by the local women of the area which relate to the sacredness of these forests.
 It is the general belief that the forests are inhabited by spirits.
+Makaya are considered the resting place for the founders of Mijikenda peoples, called Korma or spirits.
 Some of them believe that cutting a tree with a machete could result in the machete rebounding and causing injury to the leg which could be healed only by offering cloth to village elders in a ceremony.
 It is also believed that food cooked using wood from these sacred forest could cause sickness, and also that a dwelling built with timber drawn from the forest would collapse.
 The conservation of the sacredness of the forest was aimed at preserving its darkness.
+Additionally, rain prayers, peace prayers, political stability prayers, and prayers for economic stability are all examples of ritual practices of the Mijikenda that occur at kayas, even in the present.